 Why Reseason Cast Iron?

 Cast iron cookware is nearly indestructible.
 It’s versatile, retains heat, is durable, and—with the right seasoning process—is perfectly non-stick.
 Since it is literally a hunk of metal, the seasoning process is important.

 There is advice all over the internet about how best to season a cast iron skillet, and it’s all a little confusing because none of it agrees 100%.
-Clearly, the same goes for re seasoning cast iron, which is necessary when a pan has been used a lot or when you’ve bought an old one (like from an antique shop or garage sale).
-I’ve outlined the seasoning method I ultimately went with, and I’m happy to say, so far so good.
+Clearly, the same goes for re-seasoning cast iron, which is necessary when a pan has been used a lot or when you’ve bought an old one (like from an antique shop or garage sale).
+I’ve outlined the stripping and re-seasoning methods I ultimately went with, and I’m happy to say, so far so good.

 What is Seasoning?

 When you buy a new cast iron skillet, it will likely come with some degree of pre-seasoning, but you’ll want to add more layers to make sure it’s in good shape.